tforbus/cookbook/README.md

 * parsely, to taste

 Boil spaghetti in salted water until al dente.
 Meanwhile, heat oil and add garlic and pepper.
 Cook for just a couple of minutes (don't burn the garlic).
-When the spaghetti is done, mix with oil.
+When the spaghetti is done, mix with oil, add parsely to taste.

 ### Easy cheesey beef
 * 12oz package Velveeta shells and cheese